 As with many thriller mystery novels, it is possible to read Carr’s books as standalones.
-This is because each book will contain its own mystery and story arc that will be resolved by the conclusion of the novel.
+This is because each book contains its own mystery and story arc.

-However, it is strongly recommended to read the Jack Carr books in order of publication, which is also the chronological order.
+However, the best reading order for the Terminal List by Jack Carr books is to follow the order of publication, which is also the chronological order.
 Reading the books in this order will allow you to experience the world-building as the author intended.
 This will also help you best understand the character development of James Reece.

 Another note on Carr’s books is that they contain redacted sentences.
 This is because, as a former US Navy SEAL, Carr must submit his manuscripts to the US Department of Defense before publication.
 If anything contains classified information that may cause a threat to national security, it cannot go to print; however, Carr chooses to keep these sections in his books, but covers them with black bars, just like in official documents.